What if your World Cup team is tied when group play ends?

 c) points from head-to-head games between the teams involved;

-d) if more than two teams are tied, best goal differential from matches between the teams involved;
+d) if more than two teams are tied, best goal difference from matches between the teams involved;

 e) most goals scored in all matches between the teams concerned;